This is a phase II study of the combination of the GITR agonist monoclonal antibody

 presence of either amplification of EGFR, whole chromosome 7 gain AND whole chromosome

-2. Glial tumor must be recurrent and progressive following prior first-line radiation
+2. Participants must have glial tumor that is recurrent following prior first-line

-therapy (prior dose must have been 40-75 Gy and may have been either photon or proton
+radiation therapy (prior dose must have been 40-75 Gy and may have been either photon

 3. Cohort A and Sub-Arm 1 of Cohort B only: Patient must have at least one measurable